 Probably the most misunderstood element of this salad is its main ingredient.
 It’s parsley, not bulgur wheat!
-We’ve seen recipes online (not mentioning any names) where the suggested 200g of bulgur wheat drew loud exclamations from members of the household!
+We’ve seen recipes online where the suggested 200g of bulgur wheat drew loud exclamations from members of the shorkk household!
 As Barbara Massaad, says “Grain salads that pretend to be tabbouleh are simply an insult to the real thing!”

 serves 4